 Do You Have a Sleep Disorder?

 We've come up with some simple questions designed to alert you to problems which may be the result of sleep disorders.
 Take a moment to fill out the questionnaire and see whether or not you may have a sleep disorder.
 Note that this questionnaire is for educational purposes only.

 Find a Restful Night at the NYM Center for Sleep Disorders

-The Center for Sleep Disorders at New York Methodist is the only Hospital-based sleep center in Brooklyn to receive accreditation from the American Academy of Sleep Medicine.
+The Center for Sleep Disorders at New York Methodist is the only hospital-based sleep center in Brooklyn to receive accreditation from the American Academy of Sleep Medicine.

 Your doctor can refer you or you can simply call the Center for Sleep Disorders to schedule an appointment.
 Before your first consultation, you will be asked to complete a medical questionnaire related to your sleep disorder symptoms.

 Our team of experienced sleep-wake disorder specialists will review your medical history and the medical questionnaire.
-After this inital evaluation, we will determine whether a sleep study may help diagnose or treat your problem.
+After this initial evaluation, we will determine whether a sleep study may help diagnose or treat your problem.